-The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
-For example, extended opening hours.
+• The needs of this population group had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+For example, extended opening hours and telephone appointments.

 People whose circumstances make them vulnerable: